wp-plugins/ps-disable-auto-formatting/readme.txt

 * Disable the auto formating in the each areas of post, comment, excerpt, terms description.
 * Stops the auto removal of p and br tag when editing html mode.
 * Batch formatting to all articles that you have already posted.

-= Version History =
-* **0.9.2**
- * bugfix : disappearing nothing included paragraph and linebreak element when load a post to edit
- * bugfix : wrong javascript path in case of WordPress is set as sub directory.
- * bugfix : in version 2.6 or 2.5, javascript isn't replaced.
-* **0.9.1**
- * bugfix : disappearing paragraph element with swithing mode in some browsers
- * compatible with quickpress
-* **0.9.0**
- * Public release

 == Installation ==